Pramilashanmugam/Quiz/README.md

 ### Site Goals

-The goal of this quiz website is to provide basic knowledge of HTML, CSS and JavaScript related questions to get answered.
+The goal of this quiz website is to target the people who wants to check their basic knowledge on HTML, CSS and JavaScript.
+Educate the user with correct answer if his answer was wrong.
+Easy and hassle-free navigation in just one page, that any age group can navigate it without guidance.

 ### User Stories